antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

-Compare these two properties!
+Compare these two properties.
 I hope the mechanism is clear:`buildSelf` is a generic sub-function that returns the class specialization based on the parameter types it receives. `Couple` has 2 type parameters, `Model` has one type parameter and at least until variadic generics are available, it doesn't seem possible to generalize this functionality over different classes;

 The final touch is to make the `Pair` class obsolete by telling us to replace it with `Couple`.